Smith–Volterra–Cantor set: Construction

 Continuing indefinitely with this removal, the Smith–Volterra–Cantor set is then the set of points that are never removed.
 The image below shows the initial set and five iterations of this process.

 Each subsequent iterate in the Smith–Volterra–Cantor set's construction removes proportionally less from the remaining intervals.
 This stands in contrast to the Cantor set, where the proportion removed from each interval remains constant.
-Thus, the former has positive measure while the latter has zero measure.
+Thus, the Smith–Volterra–Cantor set has positive measure while the Cantor set has zero measure.

 Properties

 By construction, the Smith–Volterra–Cantor set contains no intervals and therefore has empty interior.
 It is also the intersection of a sequence of closed sets, which means that it is closed.